3redronin/mu-server/HTTP2-CONCURRENCY.md

 command closes every protocol stream, fails pending writes, and makes the error `GOAWAY` the only writable frame before body cancellation can wake application work.
 A handler therefore cannot emit response frames after that `GOAWAY`.
+Reader-detected stream errors follow the same rule: the reader records its reset fence and enqueues `RST_STREAM` before body cancellation can wake the handler.

 ## Flow control